mrejichacko/casCHades/README.md

 ### Notes

-- If you are accessing this folder through git, note that the food webs are too large to upload, please find them here: ENVIDAT LINK
+- If you are accessing this folder through git, note that the food webs are too large to upload, please find them here: ENVIDAT LINK TO BE ADDED
 - First, copy the food webs into the data/foodwebs folder from Envidat repositories: 02_analyses\data\foodwebs\f75a975
 - Second, copy the checklist of species into the data/node_lists from the Envidat repository here: 02_analyses\data\taxa_list.csv
 - If you are accessing this folder through the Envidate repository, please note the constants script will need an update of the folder paths reading to the right folders. e.g. 02_analyses\data\foodwebs\f75a975 to data/foodwebs.
 Please note that they have been kept separate as the simulations scripts are optimised to run on a remote cluster, while the analyses scripts are optimised to run locally.